-The Delaware Department of Technology and Information (DTI) promulgates and enforces collection of policies and standards that govern information technology projects in Delaware’s state government.
+The Delaware Department of Technology and Information (DTI) Opens in new window develops, promotes and enforces a collection of policies and standards that govern information technology projects in state government.
 The GIC works closely with DTI to help state agencies meet these standard.
 Below is a list of the standards that apply to the GIC’s web-publishing activities.

 Responsive Website Design (RWD)